AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

   bound-based objectives from unsound training surrogates.
-- **Part 7 — What are the frontiers of neural network certification?** We will separate what certifiable networks can represent, what training can find, and what single-neuron or multi-neuron relaxations can prove.
+- **Part 7 — What are the frontiers of neural network certification?** We will separate what certifiable networks can represent, what training can find, and what single- and multi-neuron relaxations can prove.
+- **Part 8 — How can random noise produce a certificate?** We will construct a randomized-smoothed classifier, derive its certified radius, then examine training objectives and why average certified radius can mislead.
+- **Part 9 — How can randomized smoothing adapt?** We will use denoisers with pretrained classifiers, then certify input-dependent noise through Dual RS.

 ## Takeaway